The makers of Tylenol began adding a warning to alert consumers about the risks associated with overdosing on acetaminophen.

 Eye Strain – The optic nerve is directly connected to the brain.
 If you are sitting at the computer ALL day, or have your face buried in your iphone (think “eye-phone” here), you’re causing strain on the optic nerve and brain.
-Excessive computer and other technology can contribute to headaches.
-Take a 5-10 minute rest from technology every hour to help relieve eyestrain.
+Excessive computer and other technology contributes to headaches.
+Take a 5-10 minute rest from technology every hour to relieve eyestrain.
 Pick your head up and get your face out of your phone!
-There’s an entire world beyond the little screen that sits in the palm of your hand.
+There’s an entire world beyond that little screen.

 Sugar – Oy!
-It was just a matter of time before we talked about the white devil… sugar!
+It was just a matter of time before we talked about the white devil – sugar!
 Yes, sugar can cause headaches.
 Pain in the temples is a sure sign of a sugar headache.
 Sugar comes in many forms; high fructose corn syrup, cane sugar, refined grains, whole grains, bread, candy, soda, alcohol – should I go on?
-Limit sugar consumption and practice moderation when you do use it.
+Limit sugar consumption and practice moderation when you do ingest it.

 Above are just some of the ways you can get your noggin’ to stop knockin’.